nuwave/lighthouse/docs/6/api-reference/directives.md

 [Read more](../digging-deeper/relay.md#global-object-identification).

-Behind the scenes, Lighthouse will decode the global id sent from the client to find the model by it's primary id in the database.
+Behind the scenes, Lighthouse will decode the global ID sent from the client to find the model by its primary key in the database.

 ## @notIn